-Local Issues, Local Impact: Women Leaders get a chance to join other like-minded women for a deep dive beneath the issues that affect people in the community.
-They can learn more about the programs serving women in the community and participate in discussions to help shape solutions to these issues.
+Women Leaders get a chance to join other local women for a deep dive beneath the issues that affect people in the community.
+They learn more about local issues and programs serving women and the most vulnerable in the community.
+They get opportunities to participate in discussions to help shape solutions to these issues.